Huawei says Auckland waterfront trial proves its 'security threat' critics wrong

 The door is open for security agencies to inspect Huawei's gear any time they like, deputy chief executive says.

-If Huawei's track record is so clean, and Bowater so confident its products can stand ongoing GCSB scrutiny, then way not bid for core 5G business?
+If Huawei's track record is so clean, and Bowater so confident its products can stand ongoing GCSB scrutiny, then why not bid for core 5G business?

 Why is Huawei volunteering restricting itself to the RAN?